ALCrofts/CABO_SpectraCommAsmbly/README.md

 This repository is meant to be a reasonably well-documented record of the analyses carried out in the manuscript detailed above.

 # Associated data products
-At the time of publication, data will be made publically available via Dryad repository.
+At the time of publication, plot-level data will be made publically available via Dryad repository.
+The plot-level data was generated using R scripts 1-5 and can be used to replicate analyses conducted in R scripts 6-9.